-Initial data indicate that 89 schools that had previously discontinued implementing SW-PBS were training, again, in 2016-2017.
-Removing the 44 "Closed" schools, the retention of MO SW-PBS schools across 11 years stands at 69.5%.
+Data indicate that 99 schools that had previously discontinued implementing SW-PBS were training again in 2017-2018.
+Removing the 48 "Closed" schools, the retention of MO SW-PBS schools across 12 years stands at 58.5%.
 Schools that completed all training and are now self-sustaining implementation may be included in the "inactive" category as they are no longer partnering with regions.
-This potentially depresses the retention rate.
+This may artificially depress the retention rate, because these schools may still be implementing SW-PBS even though they are no longer partnering with MO SW-PBS.